-At February 1, 2014, we had two unsecured revolving credit facilities that allow borrowings up to \$30.0 million and \$50.0 million, and which renew in August 2014 and November 2014, respectively.
+At January 31, 2015, we had two unsecured revolving credit facilities that allow borrowings up to \$30.0 million and \$50.0 million, and which renew in August 2015 and November 2015, respectively.
 The facilities do not require a commitment or agency fee nor are there any covenant restrictions.
 We plan to renew these facilities as they expire and do not anticipate any problems in doing so; however, no assurance can be given that we will be granted a renewal or terms which are acceptable to us.
-As of February 1, 2014, we did not have any debt outstanding under either of these facilities.
+As of January 31, 2015, we did not have any debt outstanding under either of these facilities.

-The following table lists the aggregate maturities of various classes of obligations and expiration amounts of various classes of commitments related to Hibbett Sports, Inc. at February 1, 2014 (in thousands):
+The following table lists the aggregate maturities of various classes of obligations and expiration amounts of various classes of commitments related to Hibbett Sports, Inc. at January 31, 2015 (in thousands):

-Payment due by period Less than 1 More than Contractual Obligations year 1 - 3 years 3 - 5 years 5 years Total Long-term debt obligations \$ - \$ - \$ - \$ - \$ - Capital lease obligations (1) 331 741 854 1,285 3,211 Interest on capital lease obligations (1) 288 514 405 406 1,613 Operating lease obligations (1) 50,162 71,540 40,428 29,941 192,071 Purchase obligations (2) 4,497 933 21 - 5,451 Other liabilities (3) 515 - - 2,437 2,952 Total \$ 55,793 \$ 73,728 \$ 41,708 \$ 34,069 \$ 205,298
+Payment due by period Less than 1 More than Contractual Obligations year 1 - 3 years 3 - 5 ye 5 years 5 years Total Long-term debt obligations \$ - \$ - \$ - \$ - \$ - Capital lease obligations (1) 726 1,470 1,433 1,288 4,917 Interest on capital lease obligations (1) 289 501 368 294 1,452 Operating lease obligations (1) 51,414 77,907 44,713 32,670 206,704 Purchase obligations (2) 3,462 1,188 196 - 4,846 Other liabilities (3) 322 - - 2,765 3,087 Total \$ 56,213 \$ 81,066 \$ 46,710 \$ 37,017 \$ 221,006

 - (1) See "Part II, Item 8, Consolidated Financial Statements Note 6 Leases." - (2) Purchase obligations include all material legally binding contracts such as software license commitments and service contracts.
 The table above also includes a stand-by letter of credit in conjunction with our self-insured workers' compensation and general liability insurance coverage.
 Contractual obligations that are not binding agreements, including purchase orders for inventory, are excluded from the table above.
-Store utility contracts, including waste disposal agreements, are also excluded.

-(3) Other liabilities include amounts accrued for various deferred compensation arrangements.
-See "Part II, Item 8, Consolidated Financial Statements Note 7 - Defined Contribution Benefit Plans" for a discussion regarding our employee benefit plans.
+Store utility contracts, including waste disposal agreements, are also excluded. - (3) Other liabilities include amounts accrued for various deferred compensation arrangements.
+See "Part II, Item 8, Consolidated Financial Statements Note 7 Defined Contribution Benefit Plans" for a discussion regarding our employee benefit plans.

 Non-current liabilities, primarily consisting of deferred rent and unrecognized tax benefits, have been excluded from the above table to the extent that the timing and/or amount of any cash payment are uncertain.
-Excluded from this table are approximately \$1.5 million of unrecognized tax benefits, which have been recorded as liabilities in accordance with ASC Topic 740, Income Taxes, as the timing of such payments cannot be reasonably determined.
+Excluded from this table are approximately \$1.3 million of unrecognized tax benefits, which have been recorded as liabilities in accordance with ASC Topic 740, Income Taxes, as the timing of such payments cannot be reasonably determined.
 See "Part II, Item 8, Consolidated Financial Statements Note 1 - Deferred Rent" for a discussion on our deferred rent liabilities.
 See "Part II, Item 8, Consolidated Financial Statements Note 9 - Income Taxes" for a discussion of our unrecognized tax benefits.